2828 35th Street,

 2 people favorited this theater

 The first theater on this site opened as the Oak Park Theater in 1903, it closed in 1907.

 In 1915 it was re-designed (maybe even rebuilt), to the design of and financed by Joseph Lewis.
 It re-opened as the Victor Theater and remained as this until 1926 when it closed.

-It re-opened in 1931 and was known as the New Oak Park Theater.
+It re-opened on October 31, 1931 with Robert Woolsey in “Everything’s Rosie” and was known as the New Oak Park Theater.
 A seating capacity of 484 is given in editions of Film Daily Yearbook.
 The New Oak Park Theater closed again in 1947.

-In 1952 it re-opened as the Guild Theater with a seating capacity now given as 467.
-A new modern marquee had been installed over the entrance.
+On August 14, 1952 it re-opened as the Guild Theater screening Moira Shearer in “Tales of Hoffmann”.
+A seating capacity now given as 467 and a new modern marquee had been installed over the entrance.
+On May 28, 1969 it went over to screening adult movies and was renamed New Guild Theater.
 After years of serving this downtown community it eventually closed and fell into a state of disrepair, remaining vacant for many years.

 Re-opened in May 2003 (again named the Guild Theater) by the St. Hope Academy, a non-profit community developement organisation.
 It now has a mix of live shows, lectures and films in its newly re-furbished 200 seat auditorium.

 Just login to your account and subscribe to this theater.